FIWARE/tutorials.Roles-Permissions/README.md

 # What is Authorization?

-> "No matter what he does, every person on earth plays a central role in the history of the world.
-And normally he
-> doesn't know it"
+> "The master's eye fattens the horse."
 >
-> — Paulo Coelho (The Alchemist)
+> — Xenophon

 Authorization is the process of determining whether an authenticated user has permission to perform a specific action on a specific resource.
 Having established _who_ a user is (authentication), the system must now determine _what_ that user